j-hw-wong/SWEPT/README.md

 Each of these folders come with relevant READMEs in the file structure to give a walkthrough on how to run the relevant simulation/analysis.
-Each (and all) of these components of the end-to-end 3x2pt cosmological analysis is defined for a fiducial cosmology, which is specified/set in the software_utils directory - please see the README and config files here for information on how to set the global fiducial cosmology for the analysis.
+Each (and all) of these components of the end-to-end 3x2pt cosmological analysis is defined for a fiducial cosmology, which is specified/set in the ```software_utils``` directory - please see the README and config files here for information on how to set the global fiducial cosmology for the analysis.

-A description and demonstration of this code run fully from end to end is also presented in '*Euclid*:Optimising tomographic binning for 3x2pt power spectrum constraints on dark energy,' Wong+24 (in review).
+A description and demonstration of this code run fully from end to end is also presented in '*Euclid*: Optimising tomographic binning for 3x2pt power spectrum constraints on dark energy,' Wong+24 (in review).

 This code is designed to run on a laptop/desktop, so is generally serial in nature.
 Code for parallel use at greater